-If your life is anything like mine – you probably know how challenging it can be to build your real estate business while holding down a full-time job.
+If your life is anything like mine used to be – you probably know how hard it can be to build a real estate business while holding down a full-time job.

-If you have a family, friends, hobbies and a life – then you probably know it gets even more complicated…
+If you have a family, friends, hobbies and a life – you probably know that it can get even more complicated.

 Take ME for example.
-I've got several things on my plate every day:
+Before I became a full-time real estate investor and educator, I had several things on my plate every day:

-- I have a full-time job (I work in commercial real estate banking) that usually consumes anywhere from 40 – 60 hours every week.
+- I had a full-time, 8 – 5 job (I worked in commercial real estate banking) that consumed anywhere from 40 – 60 hours per week.

-- I have a wife and daughter – both of whom require (and fully deserve) some pretty substantial slices of my time each day.
+- I have a wife and two kids – each of whom requires (and fully deserves) a substantial slice of my time each day.

-- Every week, I put significant time and effort into publishing content for this blog (and a few others).
+- Every week, I would put significant time and effort into publishing content for my blog (and a few others).

-- I'm an active member of my church, neighborhood and a couple of local economic groups where I try to participate in several extracurricular activities each year.
+- I'm an active member of my church, neighborhood and a couple of local economic groups where I regularly participate in several extracurricular activities each year.

-- I have a handful of other hobbies and fun activities that I thoroughly enjoy spending my time on (and without these things, I'd probably lose my sanity).
+- I have a handful of other hobbies and fun activities that I thoroughly enjoy spending my time on (and without these things, I would probably lose my sanity).

-Some days, it is totally feasible for me to keep all of these things working together in perfect harmony.
-Other times, it can be a major challenge to keep it all straight.
-When one or more of these segments of my life picks up and gets busy – life can get overwhelming very quickly.
+Some days, it was totally feasible for me to keep all of these things working together in perfect harmony.
+Other days, it was a major challenge to keep it all straight.
+When one or more of these segments of my life started getting busy – life would get overwhelming very quickly.

-Most successful real estate investors are quite familiar with this juggling act… but how are YOU supposed to take care of all your pre-existing obligations AND carve out the time you need to run a profitable real estate investing business?
+Most successful real estate investors are familiar with this juggling act.
+It's an essential first step for many of us… but how are YOU supposed to take care of all your pre-existing obligations AND carve out the time you need to run a profitable real estate investing business?

-To start with – I thought it might be helpful to show an illustration of how my time generally gets divided every week:
+To start with – I thought it might be helpful to show an illustration of how my time was divided on the average week:

-And to be clear, this is my “working life” we're talking about here – so it excludes things like being a parent, husband, and other adult duties like cleaning the house, yard work, shopping, fixing stuff, etc.
+And to be clear, this was my “working life” – so it excludes things like being a parent, husband, and other standard duties like cleaning the house, yard work, shopping, fixing stuff, etc.

-My weekends (and some week nights after 7 pm) are still my most productive times of the week in terms of making progress with my various business endeavors.
-This time is essential to my ability to “get ahead” so to speak.
+My weekends (and some weeknights after 7 pm) were usually my most productive times of the week in terms of making progress with my various business endeavors.
+This time was essential to me “getting ahead” so to speak.

-Now let's take a look at my different streams of income, and which of them are responsible for my total take home pay each year:
+Now let's take a look at my different streams of income when I was working my 8 – 5 job.
+These were the ways I made money, and which streams of income were responsible for my total take-home pay each year:

-Again, my global income doesn't look exactly like this every year – but at the time of this writing, this is how the last few years have been broken out on average.
+Again, my global income didn't look exactly like this every year – but for the first 5 years of running my land business, this was how the typical year looked on average.

-As you compare these two pie charts together, one thing might stick out to you – the activities that put the most money into my pocket aren't necessarily what I spend the majority of my time on.
+As you compare these two pie charts together, one thing might stick out to you – the activities that put the most money into my pocket weren't the same as what I spend the majority of my time on.
 For instance…

 My Full-Time Job

-As far as jobs go, I've got a pretty good one.
-I am required to be present at the office for at least 40 hours per week (sometimes more, depending on my workload).
-My job pays me a set dollar amount, twice every month in the form of a salary.
-It also provides me and my family with health insurance, which helps contribute to what some people perceive as “security” (aka – a steady, predictable pay check that we can count on – regardless of what else is happening in life).
-Of course, this “security” is really more of an illusion (because I could lose my job at any time, for any reason) – but I must admit, it's probably the most dependable source of income I have at this point in my life.
+As far as jobs go, I had a pretty good one.
+I was required to be present at the office for at least 40 hours each week (sometimes more, depending on my workload).
+My job paid me a set dollar amount, twice every month in the form of a salary.
+It also provided me and my family with health insurance, which helped contribute to what some people perceive as “security” (aka – a steady, predictable paycheck that we could count on – regardless of what else was happening in life).
+Of course, this “security” was actually more of an illusion (because I could've lost my job at any point in time, for any reason whatsoever) – but I must admit, it was probably the most dependable source of income I had for several years in my life.

-With this source of income, it doesn't matter how busy I am, how productive I'm being, or how much stress it contributes to my daily life.
-I am earning the same amount of money with every pay check, regardless of how much time it consumes relative to the other slices of my weekly time budget.
-For obvious reasons, this kind of “fixed income” can both work to my benefit or to my detriment.
+With this source of income, it didn't matter how busy I was, how productive I was being, or how much stress it contributed to my daily life.
+I was earning the same amount of money with every paycheck, regardless of how much time it consumed relative to the other slices of my weekly time budget.
+For obvious reasons, this kind of fixed income could work to my benefit or to my detriment.

 My Land Business

 The land business is a funny thing (at least, mine is).
-Depending on the year, I could have a few “grand slam” deals that generate more profit than the annual income from my job even though it only consumed a small fraction of the time.
+Depending on the year, I can have a few grand slam deals that generate more profit than the annual income from my job (even though it only consumed a small fraction of the time).
 I could also have a year with a lot of “fluff” activity and some less-than-stellar results.
-It's also not uncommon to have a few properties that take longer-than-expected to sell (which simply delays the collection of my income).
+The month-to-month income can be very “spikey” in nature (especially if there aren't many seller financed deals on the books), and it's not uncommon to have some properties that take longer-than-expected to sell (which simply delays the collection of my income).

-My land business provides very little in the feeling of “security”.
-However, it does generate some huge influxes of cash – which plays a pivotal role in building my inevitable financial freedom.
+When I was still working my job, my land business provided less of a feeling of “security” – because it wasn't easy to predict what my income would look like each month and year.
+However, it did (and still does) generate some HUGE influxes of cash, which played (and continues to play) a pivotal role in building my financial freedom.
 The only problem is, it's not always easy to predict when these huge influxes will occur.
-The level of stability is also affected by how many monthly payments I've got coming in from the various properties I've sold with Seller Financing (and these monthly payments have the potential to add a lot of stability to a land investing business).
+The level of stability (or lack thereof) is also affected by how many monthly payments I've got coming in from the various properties I've sold with seller financing (and these monthly payments can add a lot of financial predictability to the revenue that comes from a land investing business).

-The important thing I've recognized about my land business is that it's not the end game.
-It's a means to and end, and does a fantastic job of generating the large influxes of cash that I need to pursue the end game.
+The important thing I've recognized about my land business is that for me – it's not the only income-generator I want to rely on.
+Some land investors choose to focus 100% of their efforts on their land flipping activity, but for me, I've chosen to use it a very effective tool for generating the large influxes of cash I need to pursue my end game.

 And what is the end game?
-Well… my end game is to build a large portfolio of hands-free rental properties – a separate real estate business that continually throws off a sustainable income for the rest of my life.
-Without the cash generated from my land business, it would be very difficult to make this kind of rental property business a reality.
+Well… my ultimate goal is to build a large portfolio of hands-free income-generating properties (e.g. – rental properties, farmland, self-storage facilities, and the like).
+These are separate real estate investments that I buy-and-hold for the long term because they will continually throw off a sustainable income for the rest of my life.
+Without the cash generated from flipping vacant land properties, it would be very difficult to make this kind of business a reality.

 My Rental Properties